kunkel321/HotKey-Tool/README.md

 # HotKey Tool
  A tool to list, filter, and launch hotkeys from running scripts.
  This tool assumes that the associated (same-named) ahk file is in the same folder as the exe file that is currently running.
 It won't work if you are running compiled scripts without the corresponding .ahk file.
-It is the ahk files that actually get scaned.
+It is the ahk files that actually get scanned.

 The tool will look running processes from the folder you specify (and subfolders thereof) and scan the same-named .ahk files.
 It will do a preliminary scan for #Included .ahk files, then scan all of those for hotkeys.
 See code for additional comments and user options.